Memory security in Go

 A few months ago, while working on dissident, I started looking around for guidance on how I should manage encryption keys.
-I found a few references here and there, but the best method I could patch together, with the limited information I had, was something like:
+I found a few references here and there, but the best I happened to put together with the limited information available was something like:

 - Call mlock(2) (or VirtualLock) on any sensitive resources.

 - Overwrite the resources when finished with them.

 - Allow them to run out of scope.